 When you think of nurturing leads, you probably think about tools and tactics that live primarily in the world of marketers.
 But as valuable as automation tools can be to marketers, they can be similarly useful in the hands of your sales team.
-That’s the thinking behind Sequences, a feature for Gmail that is one of the latest additions to Sidekick for Business.
+That’s the thinking behind Sequences, a feature in the HubSpot Sales Hub.

 But if these tools and this approach are new to you, you’ve probably got some questions.
 As a sales rep, how can tools like these make my sales process more effective?
 As a manager, how can I set my sales team up for success?
 How do we get started, and how do we know if our approach is working?
 Here, we’ll dive into some quick tips and best practices for putting this powerful new tool (and tools like it) to use.